How to Interface oled display with Esp32 ?

-This tutorial will show you how to Interface the Esp32 display with the OLED Development Board.
-This project uses an OLED Graphic Display based on SSD1306 OLED driver IC.
+This tutorial will show you how to Interface Esp32 display with oled Development Board.
+This project uses an OLED Graphic Display that is based on SSD1306 OLED driver IC.
 It communicates via SPI.
-Use ESP32 with OLED for text, bitmap images, graphics, etc., in your DIY project.
+Use ESP32 with OLED for text, bitmap images, graphics, etc. in your DIY project.

 Introduction